The Office for Standards in Education (Ofsted) is responsible for inspecting the standards of independent and state schools.

 There is enough evidence of improved performance to suggest that the school could be judged outstanding if we were to carry out a section 5 inspection now.

 This is a great outcome to have achieved and we are proud to have had the school’s successes recognised in this way.
-The school will now receive a full (section 5) inspection within the next two years.
+The school will now receive a full (section 5) inspection.
 That will be a fresh inspection, and not influenced by the outcome this time.

 For inspectors to say that, ‘This is a school where pupils and staff thrive,’ feels very special.
 The positive atmosphere in lessons is described as ‘remarkable’.
 Teachers have high expectations of their pupils ‘to think like experts in the different subjects’.
 There is recognition of the ‘dedicated pastoral team’.